How to Withdraw Money from Stash Invest

 Timeframe

 Although Stash robo customers have the same basic procedures for moving cash out of their accounts, they will face a longer transfer timeframe.
-Securities will have to be sold first, and these sales must settle before any withdrawal can be made.
-Time to completion could be 5 business days for an automated account.
+Securities will have to be sold first, and these sales may take up to one business day to complete and settle before the transfer can move forward.
+After that, it may take up to three additional business days for the funds to show up in the linked bank account.

 Instant Transfers on Stash